 One of the best things you can do with an inheritance such as this is create a separate asset for which you use the income for a special purpose.
 For example, you could buy shares of a mutual fund and then sell off 10% of the mutual fund each year for a home improvement.
 Maybe replace a floor one year, then buy a new couch the next, and so in.
 In this way it is like the relative is giving you a gift each year.
 As long as the amount you take out each year is modest (maybe between 5-10% from a mutual fund), the relative will keep “giving you gifts” for many years.

 In our case, I received money from my Uncle David from a life insurance policy.
 Rather than putting the money into our portfolio where it might get lost, I put it into an index mutual fund.
 Each year we withdraw 10% and take a special vacation we call the “Uncle David Trip.”
 It is not a huge amount of money, but enough for maybe a weekend at a nice hotel or even a week on the road staying in low-cost motels.
 By doing this, we can share time as a family and remember my uncle while doing so.
 This is much better than an holding onto an old shirt.

-Disclaimer: This blog is not meant to give financial planning advice, it gives information on a specific investment strategy and picking stocks.
+Disclaimer: This blog is not meant to give financial planning advice, it gives information on investment strategies, stock picking, and other matters relevant to the investor.
 It is not a solicitation to buy or sell stocks or any security.
 Financial planning advice should be sought from a certified financial planner, which the author is not.
 All investments involve risk and the reader as urged to consider risks carefully and seek the advice of experts if needed before investing.